Scalability and robustness of spectral embedding: landmark diffusion is all you need: Introduction

-In addition to introducing the Roseland and showing its applications, we provide a series of theoretical supports for the Roseland.
-First, we provide the spectral convergence of eigenvalues/eigenvectors of the Roseland to the eigenvalues/eigenfunctions of the Laplace-Beltrami operator in the $L^\infty$ sense, extending the argument shown in \cite{DunsonWuWu2019}.
+We provide a series of theoretical support for Roseland.
+First, we provide the spectral convergence of eigenvalues/eigenvectors of Roseland to the eigenvalues/eigenfunctions of the Laplace-Beltrami operator in the $L^\infty$ sense, extending the argument shown in \cite{DunsonWuWu2019}.
 As a result, the geometry recovery is guaranteed, including the geodesic distance.
 A convergence rate is also provided.
 We argue that the convergence rate is controlled by the size of the landmark set.

-We also provide a robustness theory describing why the Roseland is robust to noise by extending the arguments used in \cite{ElKaroui:2010a,el2016graph}.
-We also show its robustness to high dimensional noise, either Gaussian or non-Gaussian.
-Overall, the Roseland is useful when we want to recover the intrinsic Laplace-Beltrami operator of the manifold from a noisy point cloud.
+We also provide a robustness theory describing why Roseland is robust to noise by extending the arguments used in \cite{ElKaroui:2010a,el2016graph}.
+We also show its robustness to high dimensional (possibly colored and different from sample to sample) noise, either Gaussian or non-Gaussian.
+We thus conclude that Roseland is useful when we want to recover the intrinsic Laplace-Beltrami operator of the manifold from a noisy point cloud.

-On the way toward the analysis, we observe a peculiar kernel behavior of the Roseland; specifically, the ``effective kernel'' associated with the Roseland is {\em not} fixed but adaptive to the chosen landmark set.
+On the way toward the analysis, we observe a peculiar kernel behavior of Roseland; specifically, the ``effective kernel'' associated with Roseland is {\em not} fixed but adaptive to the chosen landmark set.
 This is different from the ordinary kernel method, where the applied kernel is universal.
-Based on the theoretical results, we propose a {\em design-based} landmark set sampling scheme to handle the inevitable non-uniform sampling in the real world data.
+Based on the theoretical results, we show a series of numerical simulations.
+We also propose a {\em design-based} landmark set sampling scheme to handle the inevitable non-uniform sampling in the real world data.